-- At the present time, the PSLQ algorithm of mathematician-sculptor Helaman Ferguson is the bestknown integer relation algorithm. - PSLQ was named one of ten "algorithms of the century" by Computing in Science and Engineering. - High precision arithmetic software is required: at least d £ n digits, where d is the size (in digits) of the largest of the integers a_k.
+- At present the PSLQ algorithm of mathematician-sculptor Helaman Ferguson (featured in Science in October 2006) is the best-known integer relation algorithm - PSLQ was named one of ten "algorithms of the century" by Computing in Science and Engineering. - High precision arithmetic software is required: at least d £ n digits, where d is the size (in digits) of the largest of the integers a_k.

-Decrease of min_j |A_j x| in PSLQ
+Decrease of min_j |A_j x| in PSLQ (error versus iterations)